ashhhwin/steerformer/README.md

-# 🚗 Steering Angle Prediction using Vision Transformers
+# Steering Angle Prediction using Vision Transformers

-This project investigates the use of computer vision models—specifically CNNs and Transformers (ViT & Swin ViT)—to predict a vehicle’s steering angle from front-facing camera images.
-The ultimate goal is to enable real-time, vision-only autonomous steering prediction for self-driving cars.
+This repository contains the implementation and evaluation of deep learning models for predicting the steering angle of a vehicle using only front-facing camera images.
+The goal is to explore the use of computer vision architectures—including Convolutional Neural Networks (CNNs), Vision Transformers (ViT), and Swin Transformers—for real-time, vision-only autonomous driving tasks.

+The project assesses how effectively these models can generalize across different domains and lighting conditions, and evaluates their ability to interpret key road features such as lane markings and road curvature from RGB image sequences.

 ---

+## Project Overview

+Autonomous driving systems require accurate perception of the road to generate safe control decisions.
+In this project, we investigate the problem of steering angle prediction from monocular RGB images using supervised regression.

+We train and evaluate three model architectures:

+1. A custom-built Convolutional Neural Network (CNN)
+2. A pretrained Vision Transformer (ViT)
+3. A pretrained Swin Transformer

+Each model is trained on a labeled dataset of driving sequences containing synchronized RGB frames and corresponding steering angles, and is evaluated both in-domain and cross-domain.

+---

-## 📌 Team Members
+## Team Members

 - Ashwin Ram Venkatraman
 - Anuja Tipare
 - Kanav Goyal